dusty-phillips/vs-code-command-server/README.md

 so that it can be talking to a different two-way communication with caster.
 That would probably have more use cases and be worth inspecting further if the mood takes you.

+This prototype also doesn't support passing arguments to Visual Studio code commands but it should not be difficult to pass these through HTTP query parameters.